taikedz/bash-builder/README.md

 * combiner for assembling bash scripts using `#%include` statements
 * customizable search paths for inclusion of files
 * a default library of useful functions to make developing in bash clearer and cleaner
+* a utility to collect and bundle assets and external scripts into a single executable

 ## Installing